Center for Employment Training

 CET is a short-term, skill specific workforce development program that is accredited through the Council on Occupational Education.
 The program readies trainees through educational and employment opportunities for higher levels of self-sufficiency.
 Training is hands-on, highly individualized, and self-paced.
 CET does not conduct testing as an enrollment requirement, and offers financial aid—none of our graduates are burdened with student loans from their training.
 Eligible trainees without a high school diploma can prepare for the GED on-site.
 CET provides contextual learning, combining four cornerstones of professional development: skill training, career development, success skills, and adult education competencies.
 Brighton Center’s wide array of supports and resources are available to assist our trainees in overcoming barriers to success.
 At CET, graduation is a job in one’s field of study, and we support our trainees all along their path towards realizing their hopes and dreams.

-Step Up is a component of the Center for Employment Training tailored for the unique needs of youth 16-21 years old who lack a high school credential.
+Step Up is a component of the Center for Employment Training tailored to the unique needs of youth 16-21 years old who are seeking a GED.
 Individuals are coached to explore high demand career paths, develop professional job performance skills, and ultimately attach to a job.